philipbjorge/ember-typed/README.md

 **THIS IS AN EXPERIMENT**
 **SHOULD NOT BE USED FOR PRODUCTION !**
+**THATS SAID, I THINK IT'S PRETTY USEABLE..**

 Adds typescript support to ember-cli.

-Uses `Typescript 1.5-alpha`, doesn't work with with `1.5-beta` !
-Right now, it won't show any **typescript errors** !

 # Blueprints
  * ember g ember-typed